 The cost to operate this program is $100 per month and the banquet cost is $1,000 annually.

 We’re also looking for donations to help underwrite our annual banquet and to provide prizes for our students.
-Previous funding partners have included Exelon's Three Mile Island; Trefz & Bowser Funeral Home; Fulton Bank; Mayor and Mrs. Bradley Miller; Subway-Meadows Marketplace; Bill and Rosemary Jackson; The Sun; Roeting Mechnical Associates; Weaver’s Glass; E. Ronald Hixon, PC; Susquehanna Bank; Hummelstown Lions Club; Rotary Club of Hummelstown; Hummelstown Business & Professional Association; Ian Campbell and the Lower Dauphin School Board.
+Previous funding partners have included Exelon's Three Mile Island; Trefz & Bowser Funeral Home; Fulton Bank; Mayor and Mrs. Bradley Miller; Subway-Meadows Marketplace; Bill and Rosemary Jackson; The Sun; Roeting Mechnical Associates; Weaver’s Glass; E. Ronald Hixon, PC; Susquehanna Bank; Hummelstown Lions Club; Rotary Club of Hummelstown; Hummelstown Business & Professional Association; Commonwealth Financial Associates, Ian Campbell and the Lower Dauphin School Board.
 This year our banquet is being sponsored by the Hummelstown American Legion Post 265.

 Monthly and banquet prizes have been donated by Mr. Bob’s Subway, PJ Scoops, Hershey Entertainment and Resorts Co., Papa John’s Pizza, Doc’s Family Fun Center, Harrisburg Senators, Adventure Sports, Cocoaplex Cinema, Mt.
 Gretna Theatre, Hershey Trolley Works, Chocolate World, Hershey Museum, Indian Echo Caverns, Challenge Golf, and The Giving Tree of Hummelstown.

 For more information about the program, please contact Kathy Peffer, Program Director, at 433-8110.